 Most blackout curtains come in two mounting styles: grommet or rod pockets.
 Grommets feature holes for the curtain rod to pass through, similar to a standard shower curtain.
 Rod pockets allow the fabric to hang directly over the curtain rod.
 Some blackout curtains even have a weighted bottom or a magnetic strip to further seal off any light.

 These Nicetown curtains are not only among the top-rated blackout curtains on Amazon, but they're also affordably priced.
 Made from a triple-weave insulated microfiber, the classic gray hue is said to provide 90% shading performance.
-They have a 4.7-star rating with more than 51,000 reviews and they were selected by the reviewers at Bob Vila and TODAY as the best blackout curtains of 2019.
+They have a 4.7-star rating, with more than 75,000 reviews raving about the curtains' noise reducing and light-blocking effects.

 While IKEA's Marjun blackout curtains do not block 100% of the exterior light, these room darkening drapes are perfect for homeowners who want style and performance at an affordable price.
 These curtains have a 4.7-star rating on IKEA's website, with many customers praising them for their easy installation.
 The only downside is that they're only offered in one size: 57 inches in width by 98 inches in length.

-These curtains are an Amazon favorite with a 4.5-star status and more than 22,000 reviews.
+These curtains are an Amazon favorite, with a 4.5-star status and more than 32,000 reviews.
 They're machine-washable, made with triple-weave polyester, and well-regarded by reviewers for insulating against heat, cold, and noise.